 Dear Reviewers,

 We greatly appreciate the opportunity to revise our manuscript for possible publication in the Applied Geography.
-We again equally appreciate the two sets of constructive and insightful comments and suggestions provided by the Reviewers.
+We again all the constructive and insightful comments and suggestions provided by the reviewers.
 In response to the feedback received, we have implemented major changes in the revised manuscript.
-Below, we address each specific comment provided by both reviewers and a detailed response to each one.
-We hope that Reviewer #1 and Reviewer #2 find our revisions satisfactory.
+Below, we address each specific comment provided by both reviewers and provide a detailed response to each comment.
+We hope that the editor and reviewers find our revisions satisfactory.
 We have highlighted the changes in yellow in the revised manuscript.

 Once again, we thank all the Reviewers and the Editors for their support and guidance throughout the manuscript review process.